Users love the service!

 This is always my favourite part of the design process: Working with people who wouldn’t call themselves creative and seeing them come up with ingenious ideas.
 Having other designers in a workshop is excellent, but involve others who actually work on the thing you’re trying to improve, and you’ve got magic!

 In HMRC Digital, we work alongside other parts of the revenue—what we loving refer to as “the business”.
-There’s naturally a lot of red-tape in government, and solutions can be narrowed early.
+There’s naturally a lot of red tape in government, and solutions can be narrowed early.
 So we needed to get buy-in before we did any serious testing with users.
 I put together some options in Sketch.
 The intention was to demonstrate a general direction to the business.

 In some ways, this solution would have made a lot of sense.
 We proposed that we allowed users to track repayments directly as part of their VAT account dashboard.

 The integrated tracker was never going to fly as it meant we’d have to hand the work over to another team.
-When cost centres have more sway than user need all you can do is roll with the punches, but it’s a shame when business structure imposes itself on the UX.
+When cost centers have more sway than user need all you can do is roll with the punches, but it’s a shame when business structure imposes itself on the UX.

 Thanks to the Making Tax Digital programme, VAT payers were now submitting tax returns from MTD compatible software.
 We thought it probable that people would want to see any repayments progress in the same place, too.
 We thought providing an API would be an ideal addition to any service hosted on GOV.UK.
 The business agreed but proposed funding the API work as part of a possible second phase.